 The heart of the city is Punakha Dzong fortress, which was built sometime in the seventeenth century, though its exact origins are unknown outside of legend.
 Built from stone, earth and timber, it beautifully carved woodwork and intricately decorated interiors.

 Another name for Dzong fortress is Pungthang Dewachen Phodrang, which means ‘Palace of Great Happiness’.
 You’ve got to love that.
 It’s built at the meeting point of two rivers: Pho Chhu and Mu Chhu.
 As you may have guessed, chhu means ‘river’ in Dzongkha.
 We get to raft past the fortress on our rafting excursion, and it’s one of the highlights of the entire trip.
 And if you get to see Punakha Dzong when the purple jacaranda trees are in bloom alongside it, then you’ve truly hit the jackpot of life.

 How must I prepare for the Nepal and Bhutan trip?

 There’s almost nothing you need to do to prepare for this trip.
 The most important thing is to just book your spot and get here!
 All you really need are a pair of hiking boots, a sunhat, and lots of enthusiasm.
 We hope you’ll join us in exploring the gems that are Nepal and Bhutan for a New Year’s Eve celebration with a difference!

-It’s not too late to turn the start of 2020 into something special and memorable!
+It’s not too late to turn the start of the new year into something special and memorable!